henry4k/konstrukt/documentation/Packages.md

 Packages that setup the actual scene, which the player can interact with, are called scenarios.
-They must be marked in `meta.json` as such and contain a start script called `start.lua` in the packages root directory.
+They must be marked in `meta.json` as such and contain a main module called `init.lua`, which must export a function called `start`.

-The start script is called after all packages has been initialized.
+The start function is called after all packages has been initialized.
+It could be called like this:  `require scenarioName..'/init'.start()`

 Note:  Only the first package passed as start argument to Apoapsis, can be used as scenario.